Can I Bet on Reba McEntire National Anthem Props in NY?

 Super Bowl 2024 starts with Reba McEntire’s National Anthem, a highlight offering unique betting options.
-Despite not being available at sportsbooks like BetMGM, FanDuel, and DraftKings in New York, our selected offshore sportsbooks embrace these bets.
+Despite not being available at sportsbooks like BetMGM, FanDuel, and DraftKings in New York, other top sportsbooks embrace these bets.
 They’re rolling out enticing promotions, including up to $5,000 in bonuses and free bets, making betting on the National Anthem as thrilling as the game itself.
 For New York residents, this opens a world of excitement and opportunity at Super Bowl 2024.

 Best NY Sportsbooks with Super Bowl National Anthem Prop Bets